-Wood Organic Coffee storage cabinet with hidden bulletin board!
-For stylish storage that hides all the clutter!
+How to build a rustic wood Organic Coffee bar cabinet with hidden bulletin board!
+Stylish storage for anything that hides all the clutter!

 I LOVE having THESE vintage crates as open storage shelves on the kitchen wall!
 They are cool to look at, and help organize phone station supplies, office paperwork, and you got it… some tools as well.

 However I was thinking more along the lines of hidden storage for tools and office supplies this round.

 Organic Coffee bean sack bulletin board sign

 And that’s when my thoughts drifted back to this Organic coffee burlap sack bulletin board sign.